This Morning with Richard Not Judy

 This Morning With Richard Not Judy or TMWRNJ /təˈwʌmrəndʒə/ is a BBC comedy television programme, written by and starring Lee and Herring.
-Two series were broadcast in 1998 and 1999 on BBC Two.
-The name was a satirical reference to ITV's This Morning which was at the time popularly referred to as This Morning with Richard and Judy.
+Two series were broadcast in the morning slot on BBC Two in 1998 and 1999.
+The name was a satirical reference to ITV's This Morning, at the time popularly referred to as This Morning with Richard and Judy.